A personalized, responsive advice app

 User Journey Maps

-Using the personas I created earlier, and the concerns of real people that I uncovered during my research, I created user journey maps to further cultivate a feeling of empathy surrounding the features of the app, I created user journey maps.
-This visual tool is intended to illuminate a deeper understanding and familiarity of how users may interact with the app.
+Using the personas I created earlier, and the concerns of real people that I uncovered during my research, I created user journey maps to further cultivate a feeling of empathy surrounding the features of the app.
+This visual tool is intended to illuminate a deeper understanding and familiarity of how users may interact with the interface.
 By excavating the emotions of the user personas, I was able to identify and correct any pain points early to avoid any abrupt interruptions or expensive fixes late in the design process.

 By interviewing real people and noting their concerns and desires, I was able to create user personas that represent a wide range of users, and our target audience.
 By addressing these insights, Bravura can offer features like a stream lined sign up and onboarding process, ways to categorize and select experts, and a way to view past interactions.
 Not only will users be able to communicate with professionals in a variety of formats (video, phone, messaging) they will have options for payment and level of commitment.